Leo309/Skynex-Website/README.md

 # SKYNEX GLOBAL COMMERCE & TECH INC. Official Website

-This is the official open-source website for SKYNEX GLOBAL COMMERCE & TECH INC., a technology company based in British Columbia, Canada with presence in New York City and Vancouver.
+This is the official website for SKYNEX GLOBAL COMMERCE & TECH INC., a technology company based in British Columbia, Canada with presence in New York City and Vancouver.

 ## About SKYNEX

-SKYNEX specializes in e-commerce solutions and AI-powered tools that help businesses make better decisions and stay competitive in the digital marketplace.
+SKYNEX specializes in e-commerce solutions and AI-powered products that help businesses make better decisions and stay competitive in the digital marketplace.

 ## Website Features